Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

     ./gradlew bootRun

+See the gradle.properties file in this project for the properties that you can customize.
+If you're testing against a local MarkLogic instance, it's likely that your DHF instance uses digest authentication with no SSL.
+If so, set the following property:

+    ./gradlew bootRun -PhubUseLocalDefaults=true

+If you need that set, odds are you want that as a default.
+So create gradle-local.properties in this project and add the following to it (that file is gitignored):

+    hubUseLocalDefaults=true

-Alternatively, you can also run the com.marklogic.hub.oneui.Application class in your IDE.
+Alternatively, you can also run the com.marklogic.hub.central.Application class in your IDE.
+If you need to override the properties in gradle.properties that are used for local testing, set them as environment variables when running this program in your IDE.

-You'll see in the logging that Tomcat is listening on port 8080.
+You'll see in the logging that Hub Central is listening on port 8080.
 This is configured via the server.port property in src/main/resources/application.properties .

+If you are instead building the executable war for local testing, read the section below on how to override properties when doing so.

 ### Writing tests for the Java middle tier